panagenda/oe-on-az/README.md

 - Terraform CLI - download [here](https://www.terraform.io/downloads.html)

 We tested the deployment with following version:
 - Azure CLI 2.0.66 and above
-- Terraform CLI v0.12.0 and above
+- Terraform  v0.12 and above

 ## Customize the deployment